meilisearch/specifications/text/0191-swap-indexes-api.md

 ## 3. Functional Specification

 ### 3.1.
-Swap Workflow
+0 dowtime deployment workflow

 A user has big changes to make on an index.
-It could be changes to the index settings to improve relevancy, improve the end-user experience by configuring filterableAttributes or sortableAttributes.
-It could also be a need to apply changes in the schema of the documents due to changes in the schema of its primary data store.
+It could be important document schema or index settings changes.

 The deployment workflow with zero-downtimes for clients looks like this: